SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Introduction

-Recent studies primarily focus on attacking NR-IQA models in white-box scenarios, where full access to the target model is available.
-White-box attacks typically generate adversarial perturbations based on the gradient of the input image~\cite{2022_NIPS_Zhang_PAttack,2022_BMVC_Ekarerina_UAP,2024_CVIU_Ekaterina_OUAP,2024_ICML_Ekaterina_IOI}, as it indicates the direction in which prediction scores change most rapidly.
-For instance, Shumitskaya~\etal~\cite{2024_CVIU_Ekaterina_OUAP} proposed a universal perturbation by aggregating the gradients across the entire test set with weighted summation, effectively increasing the predicted scores for most inputs.
+Recent studies on attacking NR-IQA models have primarily focused on white-box scenarios, which assume full access to the target model.
+In such settings, as demonstrated in other tasks, adversarial example generation heavily relies on the input image's gradient~\cite{Segmentation_attack,ranking_attack}, since it indicates the direction that most rapidly alters prediction scores.
+As for the NR-IQA task, Shumitskaya~\etal~\cite{2024_CVIU_Ekaterina_OUAP} proposed a universal perturbation by aggregating the gradients across the entire test set with weighted summation, effectively increasing the predicted scores for most inputs.
 In contrast, Zhang~\etal~\cite{2022_NIPS_Zhang_PAttack} formulated an optimization problem for individual images with Lagrange multipliers and solved it using gradient descent methods, achieving significant errors in prediction consistency across a dataset.

 However, research on attacking NR-IQA models in the more challenging black-box scenario remains limited.
-In this setting, adversarial perturbations are generated solely based on input-output pairs, without access to the model’s internal information.
+In this setting, adversarial perturbations are generated solely based on input-output pairs, without access to the model’s internal information~\cite{transfer_Papernot,black_box_benchmark}.
 Yang~\etal~\cite{2024_TCSVT_SurFreeIQA} proposed a query-based method that iteratively queries the target model and performs a binary search in the polar space to locate effective perturbations.
 While effective at inducing prediction errors, this approach is highly time-consuming due to the need for thousands of queries.
-An alternative strategy is transfer-based black-box attacks, where attackers generate adversarial examples using accessible source models and then transfer them to the target model.
-However, existing attacks on NR-IQA models have demonstrated limited transferability to unknown target models~\cite{2022_NIPS_Zhang_PAttack,2024_CVPR_Liu_NT}, and to date, no attack method with good transferability for NR-IQA tasks has been proposed.
+An alternative strategy is transfer-based black-box attacks, where attackers generate adversarial examples using accessible source models and then transfer them to the target model~\cite{transfer_attack}.
+However, existing attacks on NR-IQA models have demonstrated limited transferability to unknown target models~\cite{2022_NIPS_Zhang_PAttack,2024_CVPR_Liu_NT}, and to date, no attack method with good transferability for NR-IQA tasks has been explored.